 The NRCS WinTR-20 computer program is a well-established deterministic model that has an extensive history of use in Maryland.
 However, the WinTR-20, as with all deterministic models, is sensitive to the values of the input parameters.
 In most instances, the input parameters are difficult to accurately determine.
-As discussed earlier, the WinTR-20 model has a tendency to over predict peak flows for most return periods.
+As discussed earlier, the WinTR-20 model historically has a tendency to over predict peak flows for most return periods.
 This behavior is illustrated by Figure 4-1.
 The Panel has concluded that this tendency to over predict can be reduced through calibration.
 Thus, in order to provide the designer with confidence that the input parameters selected are representative of the existing watershed conditions, the Panel recommends that the WinTR-20 peak discharges for existing watershed conditions be calibrated against one of the statistical methods described in Chapter 2.
 In most cases, the statistical method most applicable is the regression equations since most hydrologic analyses are performed on ungaged streams.
 The WinTR-20 model will be accepted as calibrated if the peak discharges for the design frequency event are in the window between the statistical best estimate and an upper limit of plus one standard error of prediction as defined in Chapter 2.
+The calibration window is based on the historical tendency of the TR-20 model to predict larger discharges than the regression equations.
 If the watershed conditions are such that a calibration cannot be achieved in accordance with the procedures defined below, the designer will explain why the calibration cannot be accomplished and what approach will be followed to generate the required flows.